blockades/scanner/README.md

 The first implementation of this seeks to identify transactions which contain the OP_RETURN flag.
 More background on the introduction of OP_RETURN can be found [here](http://www.slideshare.net/coinspark/bitcoin-2-and-opreturns-the-blockchain-as-tcpip).

 In a nutshell the plan is to run a bitcoin server.
-Scala will be used to build a scanner which crawls through the entire Bitcoin blockchain to extract all block and transaction information.
-It's planned to then extract the entire bitcoin blockchain into cassandra to create a more easily queryable format of the blockchain and all Bitcoin transactions.
+Scala will be used to build a scanner which crawls through the entire Bitcoin blockchain to extract all block and transaction information into cassandra to create a more easily queryable format of the blockchain and all Bitcoin transactions.

 Once this has been done the plan is to make an interactive web interface (similar to [blockchain.info](https://blockchain.info/charts)) which displays the number of insertions of 'more-than-economic' uses of the blockchain.